icp-hub-it/ic-docutrack/README.md

 # ic-docutrack

+### First Milestone

-DocuTrack is a proof-of-concept dapp for sharing and managing documents.
+Extending DocuTrack proof-of-concept dapp for sharing and managing documents.
 You can upload documents and authorize people to access them with a few clicks.
 Access to shared documents can expire or be explicitly revoked.
 In addition, you can ask other people to upload documents for you by simply sharing a link (no login required).
 Documents are transmitted and stored in encrypted form.
 The dapp can be used with any standard web browser, no plugins or extensions are needed and no passwords need to be remembered.

 Such a dapp can only be realized on the Internet Computer (IC).
 It is the only blockchain network that can serve web content directly.
 Furthermore, its programming model enables such complex applications with privacy-preserving identity management fully on-chain.
 Last but not least, the IC provides low latency, efficiency and affordable storage facilities.